 During Winter and even Fall, the cold nights of Los Angeles can be unbearable.
-Don’t let a broken down heating unit, such as central heating, underfloor heating, gas heating, a furnace, or a wall heater leave you cold.
+Don’t let a broken down heating unit, such as central heating, gas heating, a furnace, or a wall heater leave you cold.
 If your heater isn’t working you need repair right away and West Coast Chief Repair will fix them all.
 No need to endure those chilly winter temperatures.
 Give us a call as soon as you have any issue with your heater or furnace.

 Even in the mild, Mediterranean climate of Southern California, homeowners and business owners depend on functional central heating systems for indoor temperature control during colder months of the year.
 In fact, any significant heating outage can make an LA area residence or workplace uncomfortable, or even intolerable.
 At West Coast Chief Repair, we specialize in the maintenance, repair, and replacement of all types of heating systems.
-Every kind of heating solution has its pros and cons, whether it’s traditional heater system equipment, advanced technological underfloor solutions, or anything between, each present unique problems.
+Every kind of heating solution has its pros and cons, whether it’s traditional heater system equipment or anything between, each present unique problems.
 Our winning combination of expertise, convenience and customer service, provides affordable solutions to make your home heating problems a thing of the past.

 There are several common types of heating systems found in buildings throughout the Los Angeles area: